 Journal of Law and Social Change

-We are a student-run journal and seminar that espouses an interdisciplinary scholarly approach to challenge social injustice.
-The Journal of Law and Social Change (JLASC) is unique among Penn Law journals both in our mission and our democratic article selection process.
-All journal members participate in decision-making by collectively reviewing, selecting and editing each piece of scholarship.
-Unlike other journals, JLASC members read article submissions as part of a weekly, student-run seminar.
-Through debate and discussion, JLASC decides democratically which articles to publish on a participatory and democratic basis.
+We are a student-run journal and seminar committed to interdisciplinary scholarship addressing social, racial, and economic justice.
+JLASC is unique among Law School journals both in our mission and our democratic article selection process.
+All journal members participate in decision-making by collectively reviewing, selecting, and editing each piece of scholarship.
+Unlike other journals, JLASC members read article submissions as part of a weekly, student-run seminar, where we decide which articles to publish on a participatory and democratic basis.

-This coming year, JLASC will publish our twentieth volume.
-Our broad mission attracts articles from a diverse range of legal scholars, practitioners and activists around the country.
-We embrace theory and practice, featuring interdisciplinary scholarship that has practical implications both within and beyond the legal community.
+This coming year, JLASC will publish our twenty-fourth volume.
+Our broad mission attracts articles from a diverse range of scholars, practitioners, activists, and students from around the world.
+We embrace a blend of theory and practice, featuring interdisciplinary scholarship that has practical implications both within and beyond the legal community.

 University of Pennsylvania Journal of Law & Social Change